tirans/rmidi/README.md

    - Check that your MIDI devices are connected and powered on
    - Some devices may require specific drivers
    - Verify MIDI port names in the device configuration
+   - The application now automatically validates and initializes the midi-presets submodule on startup
+   - If you still have issues, manually run the git sync operation via the API: `curl http://localhost:7777/git/sync`

 2. **UI client fails to start**
    - Check the logs in the `logs` directory for error messages